 Some Common Queries about PSAT Scoring

-There are many questions in the minds of students who take the PSAT, regarding the scores.
+There are many questions in the minds of students, regarding the scores.
 Let us address a few.

 When are PSAT scores declared?